Congenital Heart Defects in Newborns: Diagnosis and Treatment

 Introduction:

-Congenital heart defects (CHDs) are the most common birth defects, affecting about 1 in every 100 babies globally.
+Congenital heart defects in newborns (CHDs) are the most common birth defects, affecting about 1 in every 100 babies globally.
 That means roughly 1% of newborns come into the world with some form of heart abnormality, ranging from mild to life-threatening.
 For any new parent, the idea of their baby having a heart problem can be terrifying.
 But there’s good news—thanks to modern medical advances, most children with CHDs grow up to lead healthy, active lives.

 In this article, we’ll walk you through everything you need to know about CHDs, from how they’re diagnosed right after birth (and sometimes even before!) to the different treatment options available.
 Whether you’re a parent, healthcare provider, or just someone wanting to understand this complex topic better, we’re here to break it down for you.